All Episodes

 What a great juxtaposition of headlines on the Drudge Report page today.

-First headline, Al Qaeda in Iraq takes heavy losses.
+First headline, Al-Qaeda in Iraq takes heavy losses.

 The headline right under it, frustrated Democrats mull strategy.

-Al Qaeda in Iraq takes heavy losses.
+If that doesn't say it all, Al-Qaeda in Iraq takes heavy losses.

 The report said that four of the arrested men are considered senior leaders in the terror group.

-The uh U.S. air support was used to conclude the raid, after which a major weapons cache was found.
+The U.S. air support was used to conclude the raid, after which a major weapons cache was found.

 These numbers are really low.

-Uh try this set of headlines.
+Try this set of headlines.

-I like to do this some days is just go through and get the headlines and uh compare them.
+I just go through and get the headlines and compare them.

-New York Times Carl Hulse, disappointed Democrats map withdrawal strategy.
+New York Times, Carl Hulse, Disappointed Democrats map withdrawal strategy.

-New York Times, Cheryl Gay Stolberg, and Stephen Lee Myers, Bush to sell limited Iraq pull out as middle way.
+New York Times, Cheryl Gay Stolberg, and Stephen Lee Myers Bush to sell limited Iraq pullout as middle way.

 Wall Street Journal, Iraq testimony appears to have won no converts.

-Uh from the Washington Post, Democrats push toward middle on Iraq policy.
+From the Washington Post, Democrats push toward middle on Iraq policy.

-Wait a minute, didn't we just New York Times says Bush is headed to the middle.
+Wait a minute, didn't we just New York Times says Bush is headed to the middle?

 The Democrats say they heard it headed to the middle.

-No, because whatever Bush, wherever Bush goes, it won't be enough as far as the Democrats uh are concerned.
+No, because whatever Bush, wherever Bush goes, it won't be enough as far as the Democrats are concerned.

-Washington Post, get this headline, Mr. Snertley, Petraeus returns to war that is now his own.
+Washington Post, get this headline, Mr. Snirdly.

 Petraeus returns to war that is now his own.

-Here's uh the Washington Times.
+Here's the Washington Times.

 By the way, this is a great story.

-Petraeus unites the GOP on the pull out.
+Petraeus unites the GOP on the pullout.

 You know, real leaders can have this effect.

-It's uh it's not going to happen.
+It's not going to happen.

 Details coming up right after this.